stephendade/AP-HAT/README.md

 Pi HAT's, created in KiCAD.

 > [!NOTE]
-> These boards are retired and their designs will be be maintained into the future
+> These boards are retired and their designs not will be be maintained into the future

 ## Pi-Kakute

-The Kakute HAT is an expansion board for the Raspberry Pi, which allows a KakuteF4 (non-AIO) to be interfaced (send telemetry to the Pi).
+The Kakute HAT is an expansion board for the Raspberry Pi, which allows a [KakuteF4](https://holybro.com/products/kakute-f4-v2-4) (non-AIO) to be interfaced (send telemetry to the Pi).
 Additionally, it contains breakout ports for RC In, GPS, Servo Out and others.

 It contains a 5V, 2.5A power supply for the Raspberry Pi and has power switches for both the Kakute and Pi.

 ## AP-HAT 1

 A forerunner of the Pi-Connect Lite V1 series.
-It feature many useful connectivity options and a robust power supply:
+It features many useful connectivity options and a robust power supply:
 - 7-30V, 3.5A power supply for the Raspberry Pi
 - Power button for safe shutdown of the Pi